folio-org/okapi/doc/guide.md

 curl -w '\n' -X POST -d@/tmp/pull.json http://localhost:9130/_/proxy/pull/modules
 ```

-### Enabling modules per tenant (install operation)
+### Install modules per tenant

-Until now - in this guide - we have installed only a few modules
+Until now - in this guide - we have installed only a few modules one
-and we were able to track dependencies and ensure that they were in order.
+at a time and we were able to track dependencies and ensure that they
-For example,  the 'test-basic'  required 'test-auth' interface that we
+were in order.
+For example,  the 'test-basic'  required 'test-auth'
-knew was offered by the 'test-auth' module.
-It is a coincidence that
+interface that we knew was offered by the 'test-auth' module.
-those names match by the way.
-Not to mention that a module may require
+It is a coincidence that those names match by the way.
+Not to mention
-many interfaces.
+that a module may require many interfaces.

 Okapi 1.10 and later offers the `/_/proxy/tenant/id/install` call
 to remedy the situation.
 This call takes one or more modules to